evildmp/diataxis-documentation-framework/tutorials.rst

 Finally, you will find that no other part of your documentation is subject to revisions the way your tutorials are.
 You only have to change a reference or how-to guide if something in the product changes, and even then, usually only part of it needs to change.
-In the case of a tutorial you may come to the conclusion that the whole lesson should be completely rewritten, because you have thought of a better way produce a learning experience for the pupil.
+In the case of a tutorial, you may come to the conclusion that the whole lesson should be completely rewritten, because you have thought of a better way to produce a learning experience for the pupil.

 You can easily find that writing and maintaining your tutorials occupies as much time and energy as the the other three parts put together.